sajmoni/nano-panel/README.md

 ## :newspaper: API

-The library only has one (default) export.
+The library exports a `createPanel` function as a default export.

 It takes a list of `items` and returns a `render` function: